oppahansi/WoWCopyUI/README.md

 4. If you have a UI template and want to set it up, uncheck the "Using existing UI?" box.
 5. Fill out all fields.
 6. Click Copy UI
+    1. Depending on the amount of addon files you may need a few seconds.
+    2. Once done you will see a green message below the button.
 7. Select the required folders, reflected in the title bars of opened windows.
 8. Done.